ThanhKhoiDA/-Data-Analytics-Portfolio/README.md

   - **Market Reactions:**
       - **Competitive Response:** Competitors may increase their promotions, leading to a potential promotional war.
 MoMo needs to stay flexible in its business strategy to respond effectively.

+### 👌 Do you agree with this option?
+- I agree only if this campaign is applied for a short period of time, long enough for momo to find out the reason why most current customers do not use the service again.
+- Once you have found the reason why customers do not use the service again.
+I recommend that momo stop this campaign and return to the original refund level.
+### ⏲️ After a while, you can stop this refund offer and instead run other campaigns to both retain customers and optimize revenue such as:
+- Accumulate points to redeem phone recharge card codes
+- Introduction to receive phone recharge card code
+- Refund for premium customers,...

+### ☑️ Because the race for refund rates between e-wallet providers will lead to an endless promotion war and businesses will suffer heavy losses.
+This is only suitable for the early stages of business development when getting acquainted with the market and approaching customers.

+### 📋 A typical example is that Techcombank has a 1% cashback offer on all card transactions applicable to all card types and all customers.
+Up to now, Techcombank has eliminated this incentive and replaced it with other new incentives to both retain customers and optimize its profits.